 I tell myself that this parenting gig is hard.
 Kids don’t come with rule books.
 Every parent faces challenges.
 I am doing the best I can at any moment.
 We all are.

 Parenting is a journey full of ups and downs and lots of learning.

 Yes, I’ve lost my sh%t when I wish I hadn’t.

 The reality is, we are all human.

-Having compassion for myself and acknowledging that I am not a perfect parent…no one is a perfect parent.
+Having compassion for myself and acknowledging that I am not a perfect parent is one thing I am working on.